Camper vs. RV: What Is the Difference Between Camper Classes?

 According to TripSavvy, there’s also a category of motorhomes that isn’t quite as small as Class B and not as big as Class C. The Class B+ RV is extremely popular and offers more in the way of amenities and comfort than your standard Class B.

 While Class Bs offer minimal functional space, the Class B+ can provide kitchen and living space, multiple sleeping options, a shower, and more.
 Slightly more expensive, Class B+ RVs offer family space at a reasonable price.

 Class C RVs

-Class Cs are larger than Class Bs, but not quite as big as a Class A. This class is also considered middle-of-the-road in regards to cost and are still fairly easy to drive.
+Class Cs are larger than Class Bs but not quite as big as Class A. This class is also considered middle-of-the-road in regards to cost and is still fairly easy to drive.
 Plus, it’ll offer slightly more amenities than even the Class B+.
-Class C RVs are usually anywhere between 20 and 30-feet long.
+Class C RVs are usually anywhere between 20 and 30 feet long.

 Class A RVs

 The Class A is the biggest and most expensive of all RVs.
 These can be as long as 45 feet and require some serious driving skills.
 Class As difficult to maneuver and park but offer just about everything you would want in a house-on-wheels.